You are here

 4. Can you explain how on-going professional development works?

-An educator involved in license renewal shall complete professional development activities totaling six (6) semester hours or 90 contact hours and shall be completed with the five (5)-year period of the license to be renewed (or, if the credential has expired, within the five years preceding the date of application for renewal).
+An educator involved in license renewal shall complete professional development activities totaling six (6) semester hours or 90 contact hours and shall be completed with the seven (7)-year period of the license to be renewed (or, if the credential has expired, within the seven years preceding the date of application for renewal).
 Such activities must be related to increasing the license holder's competence in his or her existing or potential endorsement area, or to increase the licensee's skills and competence in delivery of instruction in his or her existing or potential endorsement area.

 5. I attended a conference.
 How should I write up a professional development activity?